-Strict liability means liability regardless of fault.
-Under strict liability, a person or company may be held responsible for an injury or damage even if that person or company was not negligent.
-Strict liability is often applied to activities that are inherently dangerous, such as blasting and the keeping of wild animals.
-It also applies to products distributed in the marketplace by manufacturers or vendors.
+Strict liability means liability that's not based on fault.
+Under the theory of strict liability, a person or company may be held responsible for an injury even if that person or company was not negligent.
+Strict liability is often applied to activities that are inherently dangerous like blasting and the keeping of wild animals.
+It also applies to products sold by manufacturers or vendors.

 Requirements to Prove Liability

-For a plaintiff to win a lawsuit for a tort (other than strict liability) committed by another, he or she must prove all of the following:
+To win a lawsuit based on a tort (other than strict liability), a plaintiff must prove all of the following:

 - The plaintiff had a legally protected right that the defendant had a duty to protect

 - The plaintiff's injury was a direct result of the defendant's violation